 - heart defects

-- physical and occupational therapy to increase your child’s mobility and muscle strength to help reduce risk of fractures
+- physical and occupational therapy to increase your child’s mobility and muscle strength

-- bisphosphonate medications to increase bone formation
+- bisphosphonate medications to strengthen your child’s bones

-- medication to reduce any pain
+- medicine to reduce any pain

 - low-impact exercise to help build bone